smortezah/smashpp/README.md

 ./smashpp -viz -o example.svg ref.tar.pos
 ```

+## Experiment
+To reproduce the results in the paper, we have provided the Python script `xp.py` in the `experiment/` directory, that can run Smash++ on synthetic and real genomic data.
+By this script, you can automatically make/download the datasets, in case of synthetic/real data, run Smash++ on those data using predefined parameters, and benchmark the method.

+To use `xp.py`, you need to switch **False** to **True** for the desired dataset, in the beginnig of the file.

 <!-- ### Compare Smash++ with other methods
 In order for comparison, you might set the parameters in
 "run.sh" bash script, then run it: